-Find apps, files, music, and more with the dash
+Find applications, files, music, and more with the Dash

-Click the buttons in the row at the bottom of the dash to switch between lenses.
-Lenses allow you to focus the dash results and exclude results from other lenses.
+Lenses allow you to focus the Dash results and exclude results from other lenses.